junghawoo/IGUIDE-PostGIS-RESTAPI/README.md

 - A separate PVC `geodata` to mount your `.gdb` directory for the import Job

 ## Prepare data
-Mount your FileGDB at the path `/data/Utah Inundation Profiles.gdb` via the `geodata` PVC (see `templates/geodata-pvc.yaml`).
+Mount your FileGDB at the path `/data/Utah Inundation Profiles/Utah Inundation Profiles.gdb` via the `geodata` PVC (see `templates/geodata-pvc.yaml`).
 You can bind that PVC to a hostPath, NFS, or cloud disk.

 ## Build & push the API image